mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * On the footer two links will be present to redirect the Users to the developer LinkedIn acoount and GitHub account.

-* The logo and "Home" link in the Navigation bar will redirect the Users to the main page.
+* The logo and "Home" link in the Navigation bar will redirect the Users to the main page and will always be present.

-* The contact page will hold a from to contact the developer.
+* The contact page will hold a form to contact the developer.

 ### **_Surface_**